LiLing228/scStripe/README.rst

 **score-cells**
-:Compute stripe scores for each cell from per-cell pairs files.
+   Compute stripe scores for each cell from per-cell pairs files.

 Options:
   --celltype TEXT        Cell type label for which cell-wise stripe scores